On numerical semigroups with embedding dimension four: Geometric procedure

-The remainder of this section develops a method for finding the Ap{\'e}ry set of $\langle d_0,d_1,d_2,d_3 \rangle$ with respect to $d_0$.
+The remainder of this section develops a method for finding an Ap{\'e}ry set of $\langle d_0,d_1,d_2,d_3 \rangle$.
 Theorem \ref{theoremprocedure} provides the fundamental result that makes this possible, although it is not directly practical on its own and the idea is not new (see \cite{Kannan1992}).
 Propositions \ref{proptrick} and \ref{propnottrick} are the key results that make our method innovative and useful in practice.
 We also include further results in Propositions \ref{propminimalrelations} and \ref{propL-shapes}.